Nordklinge

 15 Item(s)

-Nordklinge knives are handmade in Finland by an award-winning blacksmith (whose emblem is exclusively found on the blade).
-The refinement of the knives with "extra sharpening" is done in Germany by the Kubesch sharpening workshop in Fulda, a master craftsman business with a long tradition.
+Nordklinge knives are handcrafted in Finland by an award-winning blacksmith (his emblem is exclusively found on the blade).
+The refinement of the knives with "extra sharpening" is carried out in Germany by the Kubesch grinding shop in Fulda, a master craftsman business with a long-standing tradition.
 For the Nordklinge brand, the unusual combination of Finnish blacksmithing and German quality work is a successful synthesis that the company is proud of.
-Henrik Terschüren also values fair treatment of manufacturing partners, as he envisions the name Nordklinge to represent not only exceptional knives, but also sustainable top craftsmanship from the EU.
+Henrik Terschüren also values fair dealings with manufacturing partners, as he believes the name Nordklinge should stand not only for exceptional knives but also for sustainable top craftsmanship from the EU.

-The blade silhouette of the "Vankkas" is based on traditional forms and is inspired by both European and Asian styles, resulting in true all-rounders.
-These all-purpose kitchen knives are suitable for a wide range of cutting tasks.
-The wide blade allows for safe and comfortable cutting, whether it's raw or cooked meat or delicate fish.
-Vegetables can be easily chopped with it, and the pointed shape of the knife blade is useful for opening and coring peppers, for example.
-However, at least the knives in the "extra sharpening" category have one weakness: Although Nordklinge knives may resemble cleavers, they are not intended for chopping - such as bones - and the blade would suffer irreparable damage.
-Frozen foods and woody herb stems are also off-limits for a Vankka with extra sharpening.
+The blade silhouette of the "Vankkas" is based on traditional forms and is inspired by both European and Asian designs.
+This results in true all-rounders.
+All-purpose chef's knives suitable for a wide range of cutting tasks in the kitchen.
+The wide blade allows for safe and comfortable cutting, whether raw or cooked meat or delicate fish.
+Vegetables can be effortlessly chopped, and the pointed shape of the knife blades is useful for opening and coring, for example, peppers.
+However, at least the knives in the "extra sharpening" category do not take kindly to one thing: Even though Nordklinge knives resemble cleavers, they are by no means intended for chopping - for example, bones - and the blade would suffer irreparable damage.
+Frozen foods and woody herb stems are also taboo for a Vankka with extra sharpening.

 The Blade

-The knife blades are made of Uddeholm STR carbon steel, one of the best European blade steels.
-It is a fine steel with high hardness (= HRC 58) and excellent cutting properties, similar to Japanese blue paper steel, whose quality is highly valued not only in Japan, but worldwide.
-The dark color in the upper part of the blade is a natural coloring: the so-called forge skin - also called rolling skin - which is created during the blade forming process by pressure and heat.
+The knife blades are made from Uddeholm STR carbon steel, one of the finest European blade steels.
+It is a fine steel with high hardness (= HRC 58) and excellent cutting properties, similar to Japanese blue paper steel, whose quality is highly appreciated not only in Japan but worldwide.
+The dark color on the upper part of the blade is a natural coloration: the so-called forge skin - also known as rolling skin - which forms during the blade shaping process through pressure and heat.

-As was customary in the past, carbon steels are still used in Japan today for the production of knives and are very popular.
-The care requirements are known - this is part of an old tradition there and is not seen as a disadvantage.
-Even today, China, Japan, and Vietnam remain true to traditional production and like to use knives made of carbon steel.
+As was common with us in the past, carbon steels are still used in Japan for knife production and are very popular.
+The care requirements are well known - this is part of an old tradition and is not seen as a disadvantage.
+Even today, China, Japan, and Vietnam remain true to traditional manufacturing and gladly use knives made of carbon steel.

 The Handle

-The ergonomically shaped handle of each "Vankkas" consists of solid Karelian masur birch.
-This wood only grows in eastern Finland and adjacent Russia and has been a highly valued material for knife and tool handles since ancient times.
-Masur birch is botanically called a special, abnormal growth of a birch, which is rare.
-The trunk only increases in circumference by a few millimeters each year.
+The ergonomically shaped handle of each "Vankkas" is made of solid Karelian curly birch.
+This wood grows only in eastern Finland and the adjacent Russia and has been a highly valued material for knife and tool handles since ancient times.
+Botanically, curly birch refers to a special, abnormal growth of a birch, which is rare.
+The trunk adds only a few millimeters in circumference each year.
 Therefore, this type of wood is characterized by high hardness and long durability.
-In addition, this type of birch has a beautiful grain and fits very well as a handle with the original effect of the blades.
+Additionally, this type of birch has a beautiful grain and fits exceptionally well with the original effect of the blades.

 Nordklinge Vankka Pieni

-The “Vankka Pieni” is an all-rounder.
-A true multi-purpose knife and excellent for cutting meat, fish, and vegetables.
-“Pieni” is Finnish for “small”.
+The "Vankka Pieni" is an all-rounder.
+A true multi-purpose knife, excellent for cutting meat, fish, and vegetables.
+"Pieni" is Finnish and means "small."

 Nordklinge Vankka Suuri

-The “Vankka Suuri” is particularly suitable for cleaning and weighing herbs and cutting vegetables.
-With a “Suuri”, very fine cuts are possible with vegetables.
-It is practical that the cut food can be picked up with the wide blade and placed directly in the pan.
-And you have probably already guessed it: Finnish “Suuri” means “big”.
+The "Vankka Suuri" is particularly well-suited for cleaning and chopping herbs and cutting vegetables.
+With a "Suuri," very fine cuts are possible with vegetables.
+It is practical that the cut food can be picked up with the wide blade and placed directly into the pan.
+And you've probably already guessed: Finnish "Suuri" means "large."

 Nordklinge Vankka Tasku

-The “Vankka Tasku” from Nordklinge is a small all-purpose knife.
-Whether at home in the kitchen or on the go - protected in the appropriate leather case - as a snack, mushroom, or outdoor knife: The Tasku is a practical and attractive companion.
-“Tasku” means “pocket” in Finland, derived from its use as a pocket knife.
+The "Vankka Tasku" from Nordklinge is a small all-purpose knife.
+Whether at home in the kitchen or on the go - protected in the matching leather sheath - as a snack, mushroom, or outdoor knife: The Tasku is a practical and attractive companion.
+"Tasku" means "pocket" in Finland, derived from its use as a pocket knife.

-With the Vankka Pieni and Vankka Suuri (*) knives, the following versions are available:
+The Vankka Pieni and Vankka Suuri (*) are available in the following variants:

 - Extra grind & sandblasted

-* The Vankka Tasku is only available in the “Original grind & forged skin” version.
+* The Vankka Tasku is only available in the "Original grind & forge skin" version.

-In the “Original grind” version, the Nordklinge knife comes directly from Finland.
-The blade is slightly convex ground - this makes the edge more robust than with the extra ground knives.
-A so-called convex blade shape can be found, for example, on axes.
-The cross-section of a blade with a convex grind is more reminiscent of a U, while a flat grind represents a V. With the Original grind knives - but only with these! - even thin bones, gristle, and slightly woody herbs can be cut without danger to the blade.
+In the "Original grind" version, the Nordklinge knife comes directly from Finland.
+The blade is slightly "convex" ground - making this edge more robust than the extra sharpened knives.
+A so-called convex blade shape can be found, for example, in axes.
+The cross-section of a blade with a convex grind resembles a U, while a flat grind represents a V. With the original grind knives - but only with these! - thin bones, fish bones, and slightly woody herbs can be cut without risk to the blade.

 Forge Skin

 The black surface on the blade is called forge skin, or rolling skin.
 It naturally forms during the rolling process.
 This layer consists of various iron oxides and protects the underlying steel from external influences.
-The Nordklinge knives with forge skin get their characteristic vintage look from this discoloration.
+Nordklinge knives with forge skin get their characteristic vintage look from this coloration.

-In the "Extra Grinding" version, the blade receives its finish from the German master workshop Kubesch in Fulda.
-The roots of the Kubesch knife forge date back to 1930.
-Today, the forge, grinding shop, and sharpening service stand for high craftsmanship and considerable expertise in metalworking.
-At Jens Kubesch, the Nordklinge knives are expertly sharpened, making them more effective than the "Original Grinding" variant.
-The cutting material can be divided with little effort.
-The blade of these knives becomes thinner through sharpening.
-Therefore, as already explained, bones, woody herbs, and frozen foods should not be processed with the "Extra Grinding" knives.
+In the "Extra grind" version, the blade receives its finish from the German master workshop Kubesch in Fulda.
+The roots of the Kubesch knife forge go back to 1930.
+Today, the forge, grinding shop, and sharpening service stand for high craftsmanship and considerable know-how in metalworking.
+At Jens Kubesch, the Nordklinge knives are expertly resharpened, gaining cutting ability compared to the "Original grind" version.
+The cut material can be divided with little effort.
+Through resharpening, the blade of these knives becomes thinner.
+Therefore, as already explained, bones, woody herbs, and frozen foods should not be processed with the "Extra grind" knives.

 Sandblasted:

-The gray color of the blade surface comes from sandblasting.
-During the sandblasting process, the forge skin is removed by the bombardment with fine glass beads.
-This technique polishes, satinizes, and compacts the blade in one step.
+The gray coloration of the blade surface comes from sandblasting.
+During the sandblasting process, the forge skin is removed by blasting with fine glass beads.
+This technique polishes, satin-finishes, and compacts the blade in one operation.

-The forge skin is sanded off, and the shiny steel is exposed.
+The forge skin is ground off, and the shiny steel is exposed.
 The surface of the treated blades is absolutely smooth.

 Our Butch Statement on the Nordklinge Brand:

-If you're looking for a knife that doesn't show any visible manufacturing marks, looks snazzy, and requires zero maintenance, then you're definitely wrong with Nordklinge!
+If you're looking for a knife that bears no visible manufacturing marks, looks sleek, and requires zero maintenance, then you're definitely wrong with Nordklinge!
 The products of the Nordklinge brand reflect the country they come from.
-These knives are genuine, honest, and unpretentious.
+These knives are genuine, honest, unpretentious.
 They are not everybody's darling and don't want to be.
 No invented marketing story, no superlatives.
-Why bother?
+Why would they?
 Arrogance is foreign to them, as is perfectionism.
-These knives are real characters, unadapted and super sharp.
-They give the impression that you could survive in the vast Finnish forests thanks to them.
+These knives are real characters, unconventional and super sharp.
+They give the impression that you could survive in the vastness of the Finnish forests thanks to them.

 Yes.
 We admit it.
-We at Butch appreciate these straightforward knives.
+We at Butch appreciate these self-evident knives.
 They are simply: "Hyvä asia" - a good thing …